ifm/developerportal/v1.4.32/_sources/ODS/Zones/zones.md.txt

 }
 ```

-The JSON shown here is the convex hull of one zone (2D on the ground plane).
+The JSON shown here is the convex hull of one zone, the red zone presented in the image above (2D on the ground plane).
 The width (lateral size, that is in Y-direction) is 2 m.
 The length (longitudinal size, that is in X-direction) is 1 m.

 ### Three zones